iamplayerexe/XutronCore/README.md

   <a href="https://github.com/iamplayerexe/xutroncore/releases"><img src="https://img.shields.io/github/v/release/iamplayerexe/xutroncore?style=for-the-badge" alt="Latest Launcher Release"></a>
 </p>

 > The central hub for the **XutronCore** application suite.
-This project provides the **XutronCore Launcher**, a unified, cross-platform tool designed to install, update, and manage all XutronCore applications seamlessly.
+This project provides the **XutronCore Launcher**, a unified tool for **Windows** designed to install, update, and manage all XutronCore applications seamlessly.

 ---